Newcastle-under-Lyme Canal: The route

 The terminus of the Newcastle Canal was close to Brook Lane at an elevation of around 110m.
 A pub named the Boat & Horses still stands near the former basin though the basin itself was converted into railway sidings many years ago during the construction of the Stoke-on-Trent to Newcastle-under-Lyme train line, which began construction on 26 June 1846.
 Although still extant in 1971 these sidings have also now been removed.

 The canal headed southeast on the west side of London Road (A34).
 Where Occupation Street leaves London Road is the spot that would have been the bottom of a planned inclined plane providing a link to the Newcastle-under-Lyme Junction Canal, and then on to Sir Nigel Gresley's Canal; however this inclined plane was never built and so the two canals never connected.
 Near here is the newly developed Lyme Valley Parkway, a recreational park built on a former rubbish tip.
 To the west of the canal line there is a small stream, Lyme Brook.

 A little further south there is a small Jewish synagogue/cemetery and a bowling green.
 The canal ran behind these into a cutting surrounded by a small wood.
-Past here it emerges by the side of the busy A34 opposite the General Hospital and the newly built University Hospital of North Staffordshire.
+Past here it emerged by the side of the busy A34 opposite the University Hospital of North Staffordshire.
 Surprisingly this section has survived and today it is the only part of any of the canal that holds water.